-Corus’ recent participation in the 2023 Women in Global Development Leadership Forum, hosted by the WILD Network, not only reinforced our commitment to inclusivity and equality, but also served as a crucial learning opportunity.
+Corus’ recent participation in the 2023 Women in Global Development Leadership Forum, hosted by the WILD Network, served as a crucial learning opportunity.
 With seven representatives from Corus in attendance, the WILD Forum was a catalyst for thought-provoking discussions, exchange of actionable insights and collaboration with impactful leaders across the international development sector.

 There were several meaningful sessions around championing women as active agents of change within their communities while understanding local realities for context-relevant decision-making.
 For example, Yesibeth Centeno, our Peru Program Manager, led a community conversation about how technology that is adapted to the needs of migrants and refugees in Peru is advancing women’s entrepreneurship.